Virtual Introductory Interviews

 Program Description

-The oncology residency program at the Huntsman Cancer Institute (HCI) at the University of Utah is an intensive one-year clinical training program.
-HCI is an academic National Cancer Institute (NCI)-designated comprehensive cancer center and National Comprehensive Cancer Center (NCCN) member institution.
-As of 2021, our facility (HCH specifically) includes 100 inpatient beds, 8 operating rooms, 51 infusion chairs/beds, and a wide variety of interdisciplinary clinics serving patients with all types of malignancies and a variety of hematologic conditions.
-Huntsman will be expanding significantly in 2022-2023.
 The resident will develop an extensive knowledge base and problem-solving skills through an array of clinical experiences in acute and ambulatory care settings.
-The resident will be involved in maintaining and improving oncology practice by providing pharmacy services in various areas.
+The resident will be involved in providing specialized pharmacy services across various settings in both required and elective rotation opportunities.
+The residents will also participate in maintaining and improving oncology practice by engaging in research, MUE, administrative projects, teaching, and precepting.
 Upon completion of the residency, the resident will be well prepared to practice in a variety of oncology settings.
 The program is accredited by the American Society of Health-System Pharmacists.

 Program Aims

-- Develop a working knowledge of the biology of neoplasia which is evolving medication therapy in the field of oncology.
+- Develop a working knowledge of the biology of neoplasia and the evolving medication therapies in the field of oncology.

-- Attain a level of didactic knowledge that will enable the resident to pass the Board Certified Oncology Pharmacist (BCOP) exam (with further study of at least statistics, drug literature evaluation, practice management, public health and advocacy concepts likely necessary).
+- Attain a level of didactic knowledge that will enable the resident (after additionally study) to pass the Board-Certified Oncology Pharmacist (BCOP) exam.

-- Serve as a role model and instructor for undergraduate and graduate students, and for practicing pharmacists.
+- Serve as a role model and instructor for graduate pharmacy students, and for practicing pharmacy residents.

-- Demonstrate the motivation and responsibility for self-directed, independent study and learning.
+- Demonstrate motivation and responsibility for self-directed, independent study and learning.

 - Develop a skill set of practice that assures competent practice in a variety of oncology settings.